-1. Find and identify the correct Lifting Bar Kit mounting holes specific to your machine:
+- 1. Find and identify the correct Lifting Bar Kit mounting holes specific to your machine: - On each end of the Lifting Bar Kit are the front and rear mounting holes: the front connects the lifting chain to the machine table, and the rear connects to the machine column itself.

-- On each end of the Lifting Bar Kit are the front and rear mounting holes: the front connects the lifting chain to the machine table, and the rear connects to the machine column itself. - In the center of the Lifting Bar Kit are two mounting holes: one for each mill model.
+• In the center of the Lifting Bar Kit are two mounting holes: one for each mill model.

-Figure 4-16: Center mounting hole on the Lifting Bar Kit.
+Figure 4-10: Center mounting hole on the Lifting Bar Kit.

 - 2. Put one 3/8-in. forged lifting clevis and the lifting chain into the front mounting hole. - Depending on your machine, the center hole that you use varies.
-Put the 1/2-in. forged lifting clevis in the appropriate center mounting hole that you identified in Step 1. - 4.
-Depending on your machine, the procedure for the rear mounting hole varies: - 1100M/MX Put two 3/8-in. forged lifting clevises into the rear mounting hole.
+Put the 1/2-in. forged lifting clevis in the appropriate center mounting hole that you identified in Step 1. - Depending on your machine, the procedure for the rear mounting hole varies: - 770M/MX Put two connected 3/8-in. forged lifting clevises, one three-link chain, and one 3/8-inch forged lifting clevis into the rear mounting hole.